zloy-tulen/model-mdx/docs/mdx_specs.md

 [hiveworkshop.com](https://www.hiveworkshop.com/threads/mdx-specifications.240487/)

-# MDX Specifications {#mdx-specifications .reader-title}
+# MDX Specifications

 GhostWolf

-This is mostly based on Magos\' MDX specifications, but is more accurate.\
+This is mostly based on Magos\' MDX specifications, but is more accurate.
 Many of the keyframe track types where found by BlinkBoy.

 The notation of this specifications is as follows:

-Chunk names will always be given in their ASCII representation.\
+Chunk names will always be given in their ASCII representation.
 For example, every MDX starts with the bytes \'M\', \'D\', \'L\' and
-\'X\', or the string \"MDLX\".\
-The MDX format uses this concept extensively, as a way to give chunks meaningfull names.\
-In your code, you will probably want to define constants for this, for example `MDLX_CHUNK = 0x4d444c58`, and read the tags as integers, but this is up to you.\
-The (X) notation means X is optional, and may or may not exist.\
-Flag variables hold different values in their bits with special meanings.\
-The notation for them would be the hexadecimal number representing the correct bit.\
-If for example there is 0x4, it means that the third bit holds specific information which you can get with bitwise operators.\
-That is, (Flag & 0x4) == 0x4 will show you if the value in the third bit is true or false.\
+\'X\', or the string \"MDLX\".
+The MDX format uses this concept extensively, as a way to give chunks meaningfull names.
+In your code, you will probably want to define constants for this, for example `MDLX_CHUNK = 0x4d444c58`, and read the tags as integers, but this is up to you.
+The (X) notation means X is optional, and may or may not exist.
+Flag variables hold different values in their bits with special meanings.
+The notation for them would be the hexadecimal number representing the correct bit.
+If for example there is 0x4, it means that the third bit holds specific information which you can get with bitwise operators.
+That is, (Flag & 0x4) == 0x4 will show you if the value in the third bit is true or false.
 Type variables hold only one value, and will simply be written using normal decimal numbers.

 MDX is made out of many chunks with no predefined order, especially